Perfect Passover Program

 Northwestern Connecticut is home to some of the best biking in Connecticut.
 Check out your mountain bike at our Fitness Center/Pool area, and enjoy cycling through gorgeous scenery filled with rolling hills, babbling brooks and more challenging climbs.
 Bikers of all ages and ability levels will be able to choose from the the many trails available, from routes along rural, scenic roadways to mountain biking on "off-the-beaten paths" .
 Whether you are riding to see how far you can push yourself, or just cycling through the countryside, bike riding at the Heritage is not to be missed.

-Learn how to score with former pro basketball player Ron Howard, Up your game, shoot some hoops, basketball Clinic, lessons, and some great organized B ball games.
+Learn how to score with our basketball clinic:, Up your game, shoot some hoops, basketball lessons, and some great organized B ball games.

 Two brothers who have been playing and singing together since they were kids, composing and writing harmony-driven guitar songs about events in our lives.
 They're famous for their Simon and Garfunkel tribute, singing all their major sonings including the ever popular Scarborough fair.